k-lange/router-migration/README.md

 ## Caveat

 The migration PR only implements a very, very small subset of the UI-Router interface.
-It will most likely not work for your app if you're faced with the same transition.
-That's also why this is not a library, it's merely an example that it can be done.
+Migrating your app might need additional steps to fully cover the features you're using from UI-Router.
+That's also why this is not a library, it's an example that it can be done.
 Evaluate for yourself how much of UI-Router's features you're currently using and what migration strategy makes sense for you – it will surely be different for every app.

 ## Running the App